bilbostack/landing/readme.md

 ### Publish
 We include the ```netlify.toml``` configuration file for automatic deploy to the [Netlify](https://www.netlify.com/) hosting platform.
 See [the official Netlify documentation](https://docs.netlify.com/frameworks/hugo/) for more details.

+### ToDo
+  - [ ] Extract all the reusable code to a theme repository to improve the maintainability